-You pay 20% of the Medicare-approved amount for your doctor or other health care provider's services, and you usually pay nothing additional for the supplies.
+After you meet the Part B deductible, you pay 20% of the Medicare-approved amount for your doctor or other health care provider's services.
 You also pay a separate copayment for these services when you get them in a hospital outpatient setting.
-The Part B deductible applies.